veggiespam/ImageLocationScanner/README.md

 click Next.
 The next screen will show the "Image Location Scanner: plug-in version 0.1" if successful or display errors on the Error tab.
 Click close to return to Burp.

+Note: This is a scanner-type plug-in and the scanner is disabled in Burp Free version.
+So, the plug-in will only function inside of Burp Pro.

 ## ZAP Installation